Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 ### Step 6: Solicit your Team's Feedback

 Collaborating with your team on your tracking plan helps ensure everyone is aligned and you can gather feedback from your colleagues before instrumenting new events.
-We've made collaboration easy in Iteratively with the ability to comment on events, properties, property groups and more.
+We've made collaboration easy in Amplitude Data with the ability to comment on events, properties, property groups and more.
 Using the rich text editor you can even add code snippets and images for more detailed explanations.

 ![Add a Comment](/img/comment.png)